jembi/openhim-docs/docs/configuration/clients.md

 1. Click on the button labelled `+ Client` to open a popup window where you will be able to supply the client details.
 1. Capture the client details.
 1. Assign an existing role or enter a name for a new role which will be created and linked to this client.
-1. You may choose to make use of a basic auth password or client certificate, depending on your OpenHIM configuration.
-If basic auth is enabled in the OpenHIM core configuration, then only a password is required and if mutual TLS authentication is enabled, then only a client certificate is required:
+1. You may choose to make use of JWT, Custom Tokens, Basic Auth, or Mutual TLS depending on your OpenHIM configuration.
+At least one Auth mechanism is required.
+See the [authentication](./authentication) section for more details
-   - _Certificate_: You may choose one of the available client certificates from the `Client Certificate` drop down.
-     > **Note**: This will only be possible if you have already configured one or more client certificates in the OpenHIM Console.
-   - _Basic Auth Password_: Enter a `Basic Auth Password` and confirm it by retyping it in the confirm password textbox.
 1. Click on the `Save Changes` button to save your new client.

 > **Note**: When a client certificate is added or updated in the certificates component of the OpenHIM, the OpenHIM console will inform the OpenHIM administrator that a server restart is required.
 This is for the new certificate to be applied correctly.
 The user can either decide to manually restart the server at a later time or to click the red `Restart Server Now!` button.